-Insurance is a critical piece of a modern economic system, but one often unnoticed until it becomes prohibitively expensive or its availability is curtailed.
-Such problems are reportedly occurring in the medical malpractice insurance market today.
-Many physicians have experienced substantial increases in insurance premiums and there are reports of increasing problems with availability of physician services due to doctors retiring or relocating from areas that have seen high premium increases.
-This is not the first time such a crisis has been proclaimed; similar events occurred in the latter half of both the 1970s and 1980s.
+Insurance is a critical piece of a modern economic system, but it often goes unnoticed until it becomes prohibitively expensive or its availability is curtailed.
+Such problems occurred in the medical malpractice liability insurance market most recently in the early part of the 2000s.
+Many physicians experienced substantial increases in insurance premiums, and there were reports of problems with availability of physician services due to doctors retiring or relocating from areas that had seen high premium increases.
+This was not the first time such a crisis has been proclaimed; similar events occurred in the latter half of both the 1970s and 1980s.
+In the latter half of this decade, overall losses for medical malpractice insurance have dropped and premiums have moderated.
+Public discussion of medical malpractice has lessened as well.

 The fundamental purpose of insurance is to transfer an indefinite risk from one party to another for a definite premium.
 The pricing of this premium is critical, but determining this price is uncertain because it depends on estimates of the chance of a future loss, as well as the estimated value of that loss.
-The premium will also depend on estimates of future investment gains or losses since an insurer also acts as a financial intermediary and invests the capital that is held in reserve against future losses.
+The premium will also depend on estimates of future investment gains or losses because an insurer also acts as a financial intermediary and invests the capital that is held in reserve against future losses.

-Offering liability insurance for medical malpractice has proven a difficult market for insurance companies for a variety of reasons and the market has been unstable over the past three decades.
-The recurring market problems have provoked various policy reactions in both state legislatures and in Congress.
+The market for medial malpractice liability insurance has been unstable during the past three decades for a variety of reasons.
+Recurring market problems have provoked various policy reactions in both state legislatures and in Congress.
 Assessing the effectiveness of particular policy changes is, however, complex and strong conclusions have typically been equally strongly disputed.